francescolupi/ArchetypeAPP/README.md

 and adopting a more objective and structured methodology based on topic modeling.
 This will expand the use of archetypes as a common language, bridging the gap between educational and occupational frameworks by providing a unified and up-to-date engineering professional figure tailored to a specific period, specialization type, and level.
 We validate the automatically defined industrial engineer archetype against our previously manually defined profile.
-The prototype software for archetype generation that we have developed is publicly available online at
+The prototype software for archetype generation that we have developed is publicly available online at https://github.com/francescolupi/ArchetypeAPP.

+## Additional Reference

+This work is the result of our previous paper ["Toward a sustainable educational engineer archetype through Industry 4.0"] (https://www.sciencedirect.com/science/article/pii/S0166361521001500).

 ## License